 alias cdsrc='cd ${VIRTUAL_ENV}/src' alias cdsitepackages='cd ${VIRTUAL_ENV}/lib/python*/site-packages/' alias cdproject='cd ${DEV_ROOT:-VIRTUAL_ENV}; if [ `basename ${PWD}` = "env" ]; then cd ..; fi'

-This approach allows me to have virtual environments using python2
+This approach allows me to have virtual environments using python2 or

-under single root directory and to have single tool to jump into
+python3 under single root directory and to have single tool to jump into

-or even nodejs
+project be it python2, python3 or even nodejs project.

 Everything works pretty good for me.